gourav-bhardwaj/demo-calc/README.md

-# demo-calc
+# CoreJava
-it is a simple command line calculator.
+it is contain only core java project.